I was drawn to this town solely because of its name: Pleasant Hill

 And now for the ambiance.
 Can you feel it?
 This is the loft.
 I could sit here for hours, reading a novel while sipping my frappe, or watching the town’s life happen from the overlooking windows.

 Martha sat and chatted with me about why this coffee shop holds so much meaning for her.
-She said relationships happen here, and since life is mainly about relationships, she gets to be a part of watching profound events occur: first dates, a career woman finalizing her LLC with her lawyer, school children forming friendships, sisters with busy lives reconnecting… What a valuable insight into seeing how the local coffee shop serves as a lynchpin in maintaining connectedness.
+She said relationships happen here, and since life is mainly about relationships, she gets to be a part of watching profound events occur: first dates, a career woman finalizing her LLC with her lawyer, school children forming friendships, sisters with busy lives connecting… What a valuable insight into seeing how the local coffee shop serves as a lynchpin in maintaining connectedness.

 exterior of historic buildings